rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

 - First, we push the task itself onto the FIFO with index W.
   This task contains the closure that needs to execute.
 - Second, we push an "indirect" task onto the worker's thread-local deque.
-This task records the worker index W that created it, but does not record the actual closure that needs to execute.
+This task contains a reference to the FIFO for the worker index W that created it, but does not record the actual closure that needs to execute.

 Like any other task, this "indirect task" may be popped locally or stolen.
 In either case, when it executes, it must first find the